ConstantinAlexandruOneata/NetworkingProjects/Connecting two Branch Offices with static routes & dynamic routing protocols (OSPFv2, OSPFv3, EIGRP, EIGRPv6, BGP) + NAT\PAT.md

 <p> Now that the OSPF and EIGRP networks have been configured and the routes learnt by every device in each topology, I will connect the two together using
 eBGP.</p>

-<p> The following IP addressing scheme and AS numbers assignment has been applied</p>
+<p> The following IP addressing scheme and AS numbers assignment has been chosen </p>

 <img src="Photos/image076.png" id="image76.png" />